phyro/microcoins/README.md

 _NOTE: A serious implementation would use better data structures and have all kinds of security measures that this one lacks including code audit, locking for atomic updates, patching resource attack vectors etc._

+**The VRF implementation works only on Python 2.7 so this won't work on 3.X.**

 ### References: